BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_10.md

 With that, agree to leave together.
 Exit out of the Grand Gate, then make your way to Coral Ward.
 Talk to Adrienn here, then accept fast travel if you wish back to Vanhanen Castle.
 I will recommend not doing that so we can prep for an upcoming sidequest.

-We're gonna need about 30 Honeys for the next section - I recommend buying only about 5 honeys and then making sure you have 8-9 candies in your bag, as we will be able to trade them for honey later.
+We're gonna need about 30 Honeys for the next section - I recommend buying only about 5 honeys and then making sure you have 8-9 candies/ice creams in your bag, as we will be able to trade them for honey later.
 A single Blue Moon Ice Cream can also be exchanged for tons of Honey if you happen to have one.

 Not that you should spend your money on them, but the Sweet Kiss now sells higher-tier Exp.
 Candies!